jtardioli/SmartSecRiddles/write_ups/6_NotForTrusting.md

         rewarder.claim(msg.sender);
     }

-    // we update the state before transfering the NFT out of the protocol isStaking[msg.sender] = false;
+    // we update the state before transferring the NFT out of the protocol isStaking[msg.sender] = false;
     userStake = StakeData(0, 0, 0);